 Official Mascot: Mooserider Julie.
 Learn about her here.

-Programming Music: Disco Volante, by Mr. Bungle [we found the secret song!]
+Official Programming Music: Disco Volante, by Mr. Bungle [we found the secret song!]

 Things We Prefer: Corn, New Zealand, iTunes, seaweed, Mastodon music, and brown rice